Chris Jones (gridiron football coach): Edmonton Elks

 Two months after being hired by Toronto, on December 21, 2021, it was announced that Jones had returned to Edmonton to become the head coach and general manager of the renamed Edmonton Elks.
 After a disappointing 2022 season in which the team won only four games and lost 14 the Elks lost their first six games of the 2023 season.
 With Jones on the hot-seat Elks president Victor Cui reaffirmed his belief in Jones, and commented that any change to head coaching/general manager would impact the team's ops cap in future years.
 The team lost three more games, beating the previous record for most consecutive winless games at the start of a season of seven.
 The team began the season with nine straight losses and tied the team's all-time record for losing streaks with 13 consecutive losses.
 The team finished 4–14 for the second year in a row.

 With the team losing its first five games of the 2024 season, Jones was fired on July 15, 2024.

 Hamilton Tiger-Cats

 On August 19, 2024, it was announced that Jones had been hired as the senior defensive consultant and would assume defensive play-calling duties for the Hamilton Tiger-Cats, replacing the dismissed Mark Washington who had been the team's defensive coordinator.

 North Carolina Tar Heels

-In January 2025, Jones was hired as a defensive assistant for the North Carolina football program under head coach Bill Belichick.
+In January 2025, Jones was hired in an assistant administrative role for the North Carolina football program under head coach Bill Belichick.